WasatchPhotonics/JSONExtractor/README.md

 # Backlog

+- Cancel button for Sync
 - Collect2 should only take first space-delimited matching names?
 (See DarkBackgroundTest)
 - shift-click for range of fields in Collect2?
-- built-in chart for each TableCols / TableRows
-- built-in chart for template mouseOvers
-- before/after comparator for dates

 # Architecture